prathamamritkar/Python-Screening-Task-2/README.md

 **T**one:
 > Maintain a Socratic, constructive, non-revealing, encouraging, helpful, student-friendly feedback tone and style.

-### How you ensured it avoids giving the solution?
+### Q. How you ensured it avoids giving the solution?
-I ensured it avoids giving the solution by indirectly mentioning it in Role, Action, Tone and mentioning 'Socratic' in Role, Tone.
+AI avoids giving the solution by indirectly mentioning it in _Role, Action, Tone_ and mentioning 'Socratic' in _Role, Tone_ in prompt.

-### How it encourages helpful, student-friendly feedback?
+### Q. How it encourages helpful, student-friendly feedback?
-It encourages helpful, student-friendly feedback as the Tone is crafted thus.
+It encourages helpful, student-friendly feedback as the _Tone_ is crafted thus.

 ## Reasoning
-### What tone and style should the AI use when responding?
+### Q. What tone and style should the AI use when responding?
 The AI shall use Socratic, constructive, non-revealing, encouraging, helpful, student-friendly feedback tone and style while responding.

-### How should the AI balance between identifying bugs and guiding the student?
+### Q. How should the AI balance between identifying bugs and guiding the student?
+The AI balances between identifying bugs and guiding the student as directly mentioned in _Format_.

-### How would you adapt this prompt for beginner vs. advanced learners?
+### Q. How would you adapt this prompt for beginner vs. advanced learners?
+This prompt is adapted for beginner vs. advanced learners as mentioned in _Action_ to first classify the learner as beginner or advanced based on the Python code analyzed.